Setting up an easy meal prep routine on the weekend or during the week can completely make your healthy eating dreams for the week come true!

 ½ cup of raisins

-Store in an airtight container.
+Store everything in an airtight container.

-Stock up on a couple of individual sized greek yogurts.
 Light and Fit as well as Kroger has a great option that has low to almost no added sugar content and high protein (13 grams) making either of them a great choice.

-Wash any fruit that I will be using in the yogurts.
 Also store away out of sight so it does not go missing during the week. *wink